Intel NUC 12 Mini PC Enthusiast Kit review: Good for gaming!

 Now you know what the Intel NUC 12 Mini PC Enthusiast Kit has to offer.
 You know what its strengths are, and you’re aware of its weaknesses.
 Before leaving, would you mind telling me what you like about it and whether you consider it a good choice for you as a gamer?
 Don’t forget: you can always write a comment in the comments section to share your opinions.

-Discover: Entertainment Productivity Hardware and Sound Reviews Windows
+Discover: Entertainment Productivity Hardware Reviews Windows